 No person shall injure, deface, displace, remove, fill in, raise, destroy or tamper with any drive, path or walk; take up, remove or carry away any trees, shrubs, turf or any material or substance; or remove or destroy any structure, building or any appurtenances connected with the park.

 No person shall utter loud and offensive or profane or indecent language; do any obscene or indecent act; throw stones or other missiles; annoy, obstruct, molest or interfere with any person, path, walk or public place; loiter or create a disturbance while criminally in possession of a controlled substance; introduce, carry or fire any firecrackers, torpedoes or fireworks; or engage in, instigate, aid or encourage a contention or fight.

 The parks of the Village of Lancaster shall be under the supervision and control of the Board of Trustees of the Village of Lancaster or such other person or committee as the Board of Trustees may designate from time to time.

-The Chief of Police of the Village of Lancaster is hereby empowered and authorized to close any park for a period not exceeding 24 hours whenever, in his opinion, such closing is necessary to preserve the peace, safety and security of the park.
-Enforcement of this chapter shall be by the Village of Lancaster Police Department.
+The Village Mayor, the Village Superintendent of Public Works and the Town of Lancaster Chief of Police are hereby authorized to close any park for a period not exceeding 24 hours whenever, in his or her opinion, such closing is necessary to preserve the peace, safety and security of the park.
+Enforcement of this chapter shall be by the Village of Lancaster Code Enforcement Officer and the Town of Lancaster Police Department.

 The violation of any of the provisions of this chapter shall be considered an offense, and any person, upon being convicted of such offense, shall be punishable by a fine of not more than $250 or by imprisonment for a term not exceeding 15 days, or both.